mjh508/mark-hurlstone.github.io/publications.md

 **Hurlstone, M. J.,** & Hitch, G. J. (2014, in preparation).
 How is the serial order of a visual sequence represented?
 Insights from transposition latencies.

-<ul><a href="/HH.15.JEPLMC.Supp.pdf">Supplementary material</a> for the original submission of the above paper, which presents additional applications of the models to the  grouped condition of Experiment 3.</ul></p>

 **Hurlstone, M. J.,** Farrell, S., & Lewandowsky, S. (2014, in preparation).
 Modelling sequential dependencies in serial recall: Constraints for theories of serial order memory.

 **Hurlstone, M. J.,** Ecker, U. K. H., & Lewandowsky, S. (2014, in preparation).
 Scientific certainty argumentation methods (SCAMs) and climate change: Exposing SCAMs shields against climate change misinformation.